winfsp/winfsp/README.md

 * tst/memfs: contains the source code to an example file system written in C++ (memfs).
 * tst/winfsp-tests: contains the WinFsp test suite.

+## Building

+In order to build WinFsp you will need Windows 10 and Visual Studio 2015.
+You will also need the Windows Driver Kit (WDK) 10.

 ## License

 WinFsp is available under the [AGPLv3](http://www.gnu.org/licenses/agpl-3.0.html) license.
 If you find the constraints of the AGPLv3 too onerous, a commercial license is also available.
 Please contact Bill Zissimopoulos <billziss at navimatics.com> for more details.